Emergent unitary designs for encoded qubits from coherent errors and syndrome measurements: Projected ensemble of logical unitaries

+We note that unitarity of the logical operation was proven for the special case of single-qubit $Z$ rotations on the odd-distance surface code in Ref.~\cite{Bravyi2018correcting}, and recently generalized to arbitrary single-qubit rotations in Ref.~\cite{darmawan_optimal_2024}.
+Theorem~\ref{theo:logicalunitary} generalizes the result to a much wider class of codes and coherent errors.

-Based on this result, for the rest of the present work we focus on rotated surface codes with odd distance $d$, subject to arbitrary single-qubit physical rotations.
+For the rest of the present work we focus on rotated surface codes with odd distance $d$, subject to arbitrary single-qubit physical rotations.
 The generalization to many-body physical unitaries is an interesting direction whose exploration we leave to future work.